3urobeat/output-logger/README.md

 > Note: Showing an animation or a progress bar while using readInput is not (yet) supported.
 Both will be hidden temporarily while readInput is active.

+### stopReadInput(text)
+- `text` - (String) Optional: Text that should be logged into the existing input prompt

+Stops an active readInput() prompt and optionally logs text into the running prompt

 ### createProgressBar()
 No parameters.